 I was born in Milwaukee, Wisconsin, and raised in Tualatin, Oregon.
-After high school, I moved to Seattle, Washington, and received a degree in microbiology from the University of Washington.
-I then spent an additional year performing air quality research for the EPA before beginning medical school at the University of Pittsburgh.
-After my medical training in Pittsburgh, I completed my residency in orthopedic surgery at Penn State University.
-There I served as chief resident and participated in the relief efforts immediately after the earthquake in Haiti.
+After high school, I moved to Seattle and received a degree in microbiology from the University of Washington.
+I then spent a year performing air-quality research for the EPA before beginning medical school at the University of Pittsburgh.
+After my medical training, I completed my residency in orthopedic surgery at Pennsylvania State University.
+There I served as chief resident and participated in relief efforts in Haiti immediately after the earthquake there.
 I subsequently completed a fellowship in shoulder and elbow reconstruction at William Beaumont Hospital in Detroit, Michigan.
-While in Detroit, I also authored several articles on shoulder arthroplasty and participated in the care of the Lions professional football team.
-My wife and I enjoy running, skiing, and other outdoor activities, as well as CrossFit training.
-I am also a proud father and enjoy raising a family in my home town.
+While there, I authored several studies on complex shoulder reconstruction and participated in the care of the Detroit Lions professional football team.

 About my practice

 I practice general orthopedic surgery, including sports medicine, trauma, and total joint replacement.
-I have an additional special interest in complex shoulder and elbow reconstruction, including reverse and standard total shoulder replacement and total elbow arthroplasty.
+I have an additional special interest in complex shoulder and elbow reconstruction, including reverse and standard total shoulder replacement, and total elbow arthroplasty.
+I am active in publishing research on a variety of shoulder and elbow topics and am involved with the national shoulder and elbow society.
 I enjoy being a Kaiser Permanente provider.
 My role allows me to focus on the specific needs of each individual patient and provide them with the best possible care.